rainerknabenbauer/GDPR-Shield/README.md

 You can delete everything that's associated with your eMail address yourself!
 Amazing, right.
 See the next chapter and request a termination link.

 ### Delete me!

-Just go here _ and request a termination link.
+Just go here (work-in-progress) and request a termination link.
 You're going to receive an eMail with a link.
-The Link contains a token.
+The link contains a token.
 Once you click it, all your data is scraped off of our systems.

 It's secure, because only you can access your eMail.